rodri2d2/DiscourseAppNewUI/README.md

 >Although a Discourse client app was created before, for this exercise I will use the model provided by KeepCoding's teacher.

-# Samples - Initial Version x Final Version
+# Samples - Initial Version vs Final Version

 <p float="left">